 - "Prediction of the individual probability of death from CHD and stroke" An artificial neural network was used as a machine learning method.
-The output estimates the likelihood of patient dying from CVD over the next 10 years.
+The output estimates the likelihood of patients dying from CVD over the next 10 years.
 The model provides the following parameters: Accuracy: 79%, area under the ROC-curve (AUC): 0.78.

-These models are described in the product data sheet.
+These models are described in the product data-sheet.
 They were scrutinized as a result of technical and clinical trials and their description is presented in the "Protocol for evaluating the results of clinical trials of a medical device" approved by the National Medical Research Center of the Ministry of Health of Russia.

 Now let’s speak about the application of the system.
-Again, both from the literature and from our own pilot project experience of, we know well that the idea of artificial intelligence, any model based on neural networks, is a "black box".
+Again, both from the literature and from our own pilot project experience, we know well that the idea of artificial intelligence, any model based on neural networks, is a "black box".
 Sometimes doctors are genuinely surprised at the outcomes of such models.
-There is a lack of understanding why, in some case, the model gives a low probability of a disease in a patient with a “hardcore” history, and, on the contrary, it can give a very high risk, for example, of a heart attack to a patient with a “calm” history.
+There is a lack of understanding why, in some cases, the model gives a low probability of a disease in a patient with a “hardcore” history, and, on the contrary, it can give a very high risk, for example, of a heart attack to a patient with a “calm” history.
 Misunderstanding breeds mistrust.
 Mistrust leads to rejection of the technology or resistance to its deeper integration into the processes of treatment and diagnostic and its further implementation.